-There’s a great deal of buzz around the new technologies available for call centers and customer service operations.
-The buzz includes things like Artificial Intelligence, Robotic Process Automation, ChatBots, Predictive Analytics, Voice Biometrics, Internet of Things, and many more.
+There’s a great deal of buzz around the new technologies available for contact centers and customer service operations.
+The buzz includes things like Artificial Intelligence, ChatGPT, Robotic Process Automation, ChatBots, Predictive Analytics, Voice Biometrics, Internet of Things, and many more.
 The promise of improved customer relationships and experiences is tantalizing.
-In a recent interview, Ben Motteram‘s sage comment stood out for me, “Strategy should drive technology investments, not the other way around.”
+In an interview, Ben Motteram’s sage comment stood out for me, “Strategy should drive technology investments, not the other way around.”
 It stood out because we often see the hope of these new technologies as a panacea and driving strategy decisions.

 The majority of the new technologies rely, to varying degrees, on Artificial Intelligence.
 But the sobering reality is that up to 85% of AI projects in customer service fail to deliver on the initial promise (Gartner).
 And the failures can happen regardless of talent and budget.
-Facebook’s M is a prime example of how one of the world’s most prominent players can learn a hard lesson.
+Facebook’s M and Amazon’s Alexa are prime examples of how prominent players can learn a hard lesson.

 Identify clear and measurable goals before deciding on the selection of any new technology.
 You might be thinking, “Well, yeah,” but the promise of a quick fix through sexy technology precedes goal setting all too often.
 These technologies, in the right hands, with the right strategy can indeed be transformative for your business.
 But sometimes, we see technology being picked for technology’s sake.

 “We Need Some AI”

 With so much buzz and so many promises of increasing efficiency, we get asked about Artificial Intelligence a lot.
 Sometimes, it seems as though this request is simply so the company can eventually release press that they’re using AI.
 When this happens, we strive to turn the thinking back to their customers, and what the best experience will be.
 Often, the result is that AI (or some version of it) ends up on the roadmap, typically in the form of a Conversational AI chatbot for self-service through text messaging.

 But it’s not just AI where we see this kind of hope that technology will fix a customer service problem all on its own.